vasilisalmpanis/ft_ls/README.md

   in an unexpected manner `Segmentation fault, bus error, double free, etc`.
 If you
   are unsure, handle the errors like `ls`.
 * The program cannot have memory leaks.
+* You are not allowed to use the standard `printf` but your own implementation.

 ## Allowed Functions